pohlm01/master-thesis/2_preliminaries.typ

 === OCSP
 @ocsp is meant as an improvement over the classical @crl, as it avoids downloading a list with all blocked certificates occasionally, but instead allows querying a @ca about the status of one specific certificate whenever it is needed.
-The @ca includes a @https endpoint to an @ocsp responder in the certificates it issues, which relying parties such as browsers can query for recent information about whether a certificate is valid.
+The @ca includes a @http endpoint to an @ocsp responder in the certificates it issues, which relying parties such as browsers can query for recent information about whether a certificate is valid.
 @rfc_ocsp

 In practice, this came with a couple of issues, though: Speed, high load on @ca servers, availability, and privacy.